-Germany has always been known as an important location for industry, for the car industry and for its mechanical and plant engineering, as well as for being a global player in the chemical and pharmaceutical branches.
-In the upcoming branches of biotech and nanotechnology, Germany is also at the fore.
-In 2021, Germany ranks fourth among the most innovative countries worldwide according to the Bloomberg Innovation Index.
+Germany has always been known as an important location for industry – namely for the car industry and its mechanical and process plant engineering – and for being a global player in the chemical and pharmaceutical industry.
+In the upcoming sectors of biotech and nanotechnology, Germany is also way out in front.
+According to the Bloomberg Innovation Index, Germany ranks fourth among the most innovative countries worldwide (as of 2021).

 Your career as a scientist in Germany

-The range of jobs in Germany for scientists as well as for mathematicians is wide.
-Alongside classic positions in research and teaching and in management, scientists and mathematicians work in the IT sector, in marketing and sales, in the fields of administration and law, and in the financial sector.
-Currently, the branches most in demand for scientists and mathematicians are:
+Germany has a plethora of jobs for scientists and mathematicians.
+Aside from the usual positions in research, teaching and management, scientists and mathematicians also work in the IT sector, in marketing and sales, in the fields of administration and law, and in the financial sector.
+The industries that are mostly looking for scientists and mathematicians are the following:

-Find out more about your career opportunities as a researcher.
+Find more information on your career opportunities as a researcher in Germany.

-As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not require a visa or a residence permit in order to work in Germany.
-Citizens of other countries on the other hand require a residence permit.
-You can find out more about the work visa for qualified professionals and the EU Blue Card in the Visa section.
+As a citizen of the European Union, Liechtenstein, Iceland, Norway or Switzerland, you do not require a visa or a residence permit to work in Germany.
+Citizens of other countries do require a residence permit.
+You can find more information on the work visa for qualified professionals and the EU Blue Card in the "Visa" section.

-Tip: If it is proving difficult to find a job position from abroad, it is possible to enter Germany for a period of 6 months after completing your studies in order to look for a job.
-You can find out which conditions need to be fulfilled in order to apply for a visa for jobseekers at visa for jobseekers.
+Tip: If finding a job position from abroad appears to be challenging, it is possible to enter Germany for a period of 6 months after completing your studies in order to look for a job.
+You can find out which requirements need to be fulfilled to apply for a visa for jobseekers in the "Visa for jobseekers" section.

 ✔ Your career prospects: With our Quick-Check, you can find out about the opportunities available to you for working and living in Germany.

-✔ The German employment market: Find out more about Jobhunting and get useful tips in our section “Looking for a job”.
+✔ The German employment market: Find more information on job-hunting and get useful tips in our “Looking for a job” section.